just-the-docs/just-the-docs/developers/DJANGO.md

 **Concurrency safety**

 When saving a model, make sure you load a fresh copy of the object right before saving to avoid a race condition.
 This will avoid very difficult-to-track bugs that are caused when another function/person modifies the object before your function saves the (now stale) object and overwrites their changes.
+To be safer, load the clinic fresh, AND it's best to call save with the `update_fields` [parameter](https://docs.djangoproject.com/en/2.0/ref/models/instances/#specifying-which-fields-to-save).

 ```
 clinic.long_running_process_that_updates_data()